-Deploy a SQL Server Database to a Windows Azure Virtual Machine
+Deploy a SQL Server Database to a Microsoft Azure Virtual Machine

 To complete this wizard, you must be able to provide the following information and have these configuration settings in place: